longjianli/longjianli.github.io/_teaching/operations-research.md

 location: "La Jolla, USA"
 ---

-This course covers some topics in operations research, namely convex analysis, nonlinear programming, and dynamic programming.
+This course covers some topics in operations research, such as convex analysis, nonlinear programming, and dynamic programming.
 I no longer teach this course.

 ## Past exams
 - [Winter 2014 Midterm 1](/files/172B_2014W_M1.pdf)